-However, the main points about the benefits, uses and overall quality discussed below still apply to the new line.
-BUT, there are a couple important points you need to know:
+However, the main points about the benefits, use and overall quality discussed below still apply to the new line.
+BUT, there are a couple of important points you need to know:

 - The new muscle tees are not always available.
 Usually, they make a comeback around the summer season.

-I recommend reading my A7 Bar Grip Full shirt review to learn about all the other differences with the new and improved Bar Grip shirts vs. the old 3.0's.
+I recommend reading my A7 Bar Grip Full shirt review to learn about all the other differences of the new and improved Bar Grip shirts vs. the old 3.0’s.

 If you want to check if A7 has any Bar Grip muscle tees in stock now, or want to check out the rest of their collection, click below to browse their store: